 The Purpose of Expert Witnesses

-The purpose of having an expert witness is fairly simple—having a professional testify on behalf of your case can strengthen your argument and increase your chances of establishing negligence.
-Examples of frequently called upon expert witnesses include:
+Having an expert testify on behalf of your case can strengthen your argument and increase your chances of establishing negligence.
+Examples of frequently called-upon experts include:

-- Engineers (mechanical or other) who may be able to analyze the scene of the accident and determine what factors contributed to the accident and subsequent injury.
-Generally, they will be used to testify that a machine was improperly maintained, or that necessary safety precautions were unheeded.
+- Engineers (mechanical or other) who may be able to analyze the accident scene and determine what factors contributed to the accident and subsequent injury.
+Generally, they will be used to testify that a machine was improperly maintained or that necessary safety precautions were unheeded.

-- An accountant, who can speculate about the financial losses resulting from an accident, including medical expenses and wage losses.
+- An accountant can speculate about the financial losses from an accident, including medical expenses and wage losses.

 If you have been the victim of another person’s negligence or recklessness, you may be eligible to receive compensation for your losses.
 Contact the lawyers at the Abel Law Firm today by calling (405) 239-7046 for a free case evaluation.